Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 **Challenge 4 - Import node-fetch**

 Import node-fetch to make network calls.
-You can also use Axios or other library of your choice.
+You can also use Axios or another library of your choice.
 You need something to make network requests.

 `npm install node-fetch`